Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-properties.md

-The Properties page displays status and other information about the VM.
+ This page displays status and other information about the VM.

- This page contains the following information.
 Some of this informaton is also presented on the Overview page.

 | Item | Description |
 | ------------ | ------------- |